5 Things You MUST Consider Before Buying A Snake

 Research

 Every reptile keeper starts somewhere and mistakes are part of the journey.
-What matters most is being willing to learn, grow, and make improve along the way to better your animals quality of life.
+What matters most is being willing to learn, grow, and make improvements along the way to better your animals quality of life.

 Personalised, in-depth advice can make all the difference.

-For the very basics, you will need:
+For the very basics, you will need...

 Everything listed above are the very basic necessities that should be implemented for every python species.